 Our instrumental lessons are very popular, with over 200 students taking part.

 Below are the links to the Google Doc instrumental timetables.
 Please ensure you regularly check for updates or changes.
-For your convenience, you can check the time that each spreadsheet was last updated by checking the blocks on the right hand side of the Instrument page on the Hub.

 Please note it is the child’s responsibility to be prompt to lessons.
 It is important that your child knows which day and time their lesson is on and to be responsible for arriving with the correct equipment for the lesson.
 It is suggested that Primary students use a watch with an alarm and Secondary use their ipads to set an alarm clocks for the term to assist them with remembering their lesson time.
 We recommend arriving at the lesson 5 minutes before the start time so students are prepared and ready for learning.